kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 * turned off all styles and read the unstyled page content out loud (which is basically what a screen-reader does).
 * made sure that any elements that needed to be hidden were done so properly as per [Yahoo's accessibility suggestions](http://yaccessibilityblog.com/library/css-clip-hidden-content.html "Accessibility suggestions from Yahoo").
 There are a few spots that I didn't do this, but it's mostly done site-wide.

 If you don't think making your site accessible to people with disabilities is worth your time, you're dead wrong.
-Accessibilty is important...especially on mobile.
-Austin Seraphin [eloquently explains why](http://behindthecurtain.us/2010/06/12/my-first-week-with-the-iphone/ "Austin Seraphin article on iPhone providing great accessibilty functions for the disabled").
+Accessibility is important...especially on mobile.
+Austin Seraphin [eloquently explains why](http://behindthecurtain.us/2010/06/12/my-first-week-with-the-iphone/ "Austin Seraphin article on iPhone providing great accessibility functions for the disabled").

 If you still need convincing after reading that, refer to what [Jen Kramer](http://www.jenkramer.org/ "Go to technology instructor Jen Kramer's site") says: